 |Shown are just a few of our point-of-use boxes of motors that we keep close to the benches.
 We have cases,

-we have been anticipating the current lack of 8 track motors - and have purchased them ALL.
-There is no
+we have been anticipating the current lack of 8 track motors - and purchase all that are available.
+We claim

 Which leads us to the fact that you're paying good money to ship your unit out for repair.
-If you're in
+If you're overseas,

 Ask any other shop to see their stock of motors - make sure that you